p-ranav/fswatch/README.md

 ```
 To start watching files, create an `fswatch` object and provide a variadic list of directories to watch.

 The constructor takes variadic arguments - Simply provide a list of directories to watch.
-This file watcher will observe your home directory, `/opt`, `/tmp` and the current working directory.
+This watcher will observe your home directory, `/opt`, `/tmp` and the current working directory.

 ```cpp
 auto watcher = fswatch("~", "/opt", "/tmp", ".");